AtoMicKraK1n/Aurum/README.md

 # Aurum

-Aurum is a self-custody Solana app that converts USDC into tokenized gold using Oro/Grail APIs.
+Aurum is a self-custody Solana app that converts dust into tokenized gold using Oro/Grail APIs.

 The current PoC includes:
 - Wallet auth with Privy